 Other agencies may disagree, but we think the chore of commercial/ trailer plate renewal should fall to agents–not busy owners, who hardly have time for a sandwich… let alone a two-hour RMV line.
 We take pride in the amount of guidance and support we are able to provide our clients, especially when it comes to RMV services.
 If you find you are not getting proactive help or value-added services from your current agent, you may want to renew your insurance partner, too.

 Bottom line, business insurance is expensive.
 Don’t settle for anything less than a dedicated agent.
 Make sure you’re getting what you pay for.
-Give us a call at 508.339.2951, or stop in any of our three offices: Mansfield, Attleboro, Dedham.
+Give us a call at 508.339.2951, or stop in any of our four offices: Mansfield, Attleboro, Dedham, and Bridgewater.